 PCI strives to help each Respiratory Therapist that graduates enter the field prepared.
 Since Respiratory Therapists will be handling cases and situations with patients of all age groups, from children to seniors, each Respiratory Therapist has to handle each case with care and consideration.

 Senior citizens tend to have respiratory problems frequently and need to be treated, but children can also be affected by respiratory conditions.
 Many children and teens suffer from lung diseases and ailments that may restrict growth and development.
 Proper breathing practices and pulmonary awareness are critical for people of all ages to consider but especially for those who are more vulnerable because they are still growing.
 Sometimes people make the assumption that as a Respiratory Therapist you will work mostly with elderly people, but youngsters also require help in this area on a regular basis.

 Some respiratory conditions that are common among kids include:

 - Respiratory Tract Infection

-As a Respiratory Therapist, you could work one-on-one with children who have problems with asthma and help provide the care they need.
-Through interviewing, assessing the symptoms, examining, then consulting with other physicians, each patient will have a treatment plan developed for them.
+As a Respiratory Therapist, you could work one-on-one with children who have problems with asthma, and help provide the care they need.
+Through interviewing, assessing the symptoms, examining, then consulting with physicians, each patient will have a treatment plan developed for them.

 Not only will Respiratory Therapists handle illnesses such as those mentioned above, but they also handle cases of emergency care to individuals who have had a heart attack, experienced shock, or were near drowning.